freifunk-gluon/gluon/docs/dev/hardware.rst

 Adding profiles
 ---------------
-The vast majority of devices with ath9k WLAN is based on the ath79 target of OpenWrt.
+The vast majority of devices with ath9k WLAN are based on the ath79 target of OpenWrt.
 If the hardware you want to add support for is ath79, adding a new profile is sufficient.